adityachandla/s3FetchTest/Readme.md

 In order to run the populator, you can run `go run cmd/populator/main.go`.
 As mentioned in the introduction, you may need to configure the parameters in [pkg/common.go](pkg/common.go).

 ## Results
-These are the results from one of the runs:
+These are the results from one of the runs where we fetched 512 bytes 1000 times:
 | Metric | T3.nano      | M6In.xlarge |
 | -----  | -----------  | ----------- |
 | min | 19  | 16 |